CurtisXuCAD/Information-Retrieval---Simple-Search-Engine/README.md

 Ranking:
-First, we precompute the tf and idf scores for every term, and we build the N length vector for each document, using the tf * idf of each term as the entries.
+First, we compute the tf and idf scores for every term, and tf * idf of each term.
-Then, we compute the query, and get a result set of matching documents (using previously described techniques).
+Then, we compute the query, and get a result.
-After this, we compute the vector for the query, which is also of length N and uses the tf * idf as each of its entries.
+After this, we compute the vector for the query.
 Then, we calculate the similarity between the query and each document in the result set (using cosine similarity), and get a score for each document.
-We sort the documents by this score, and return them, in order.
+We sort the documents by this score.

 runtime performance: